Oliv4945/nfcAudio/Readme.md

 ## Libraries
 This project depends on
 * [ESP8266 Audio](https://github.com/earlephilhower/ESP8266Audio) - Wonderfull MP3 decoder
-* [Adafruit PN532](https://github.com/Oliv4945/Adafruit-PN532) - NFC library from Adafruit, which I modified to use interupts.
-To be published
+* [Adafruit PN532](https://github.com/Oliv4945/Adafruit-PN532/tree/interrupt_spi) - NFC library from Adafruit, which I modified to use interrupts instead of defalut blocking functions.
+You have to use the "interrupt_spi" branch from my repo until my pull request is merged.

 # Hardware
 ## Tags
-I used small stickers as well as standard "credit card" size tag.
+Small stickers as well as standard "credit card" size tags can be used.
 I use a printed picture with thermal laminated film, but you can buy tags that can be printed if you have corresponding printer.
-Stickers can also be put underneath objecs, toys, 3D printed things...
+Stickers can also be put underneath objects, toys, 3D printed things...
 Lot of fun for my 3 years old kid !

 ## Components
 * I2S DAC MAX98357A - From [Adafruit](https://www.adafruit.com/product/3006)